We love hearing

 Lupin seeds have a whopping 42g of protein per 100g (that's impressive, we know).
 We don't want to bore you with details, but research has shown that cooking beans reduces their protein content.
 If you are in the mood for some bed time reading, you can find the research paper here.

-Why do you add Lactic Acid to Tarwi Beans?
+Why do you add Lactic Acid to you Marinated Tarwi Beans?

 Lupin beans are a traditional Southern European snack, consumed for centuries and they have always been sold preserved in brine.
 These products are usually in large glass or plastic containers that, let's be honest, are not convenient.
 As we wanted to bring Tarwi to everyone, we knew we had to adapt.
 Lactic Acid is what allows us to preserve all the Tarwi nutrients in pouch.
 Rest assure, as it is completely natural: Lactic Acid is an acid that naturally forms when certain foods go through the process of fermentation.
 It can be found in pickled vegetables, sourdough bread, beer, wine, sauerkraut, kimchi, fermented soy foods like soy sauce, miso... and now Tarwi Beans!